githubEdit

 What you'll see:

-What's happening: Your program exceeds the kernel's instruction limit (typically 1 million instructions).
-This usually happens when parsing deeply nested network headers or processing complex protocols.
+Cause: The program exceeds the kernel's instruction limit (typically 1 million instructions).
+This commonly occurs when parsing deeply nested network headers or processing complex protocols.

 What to do: See the Deployment Issues guide for solutions, including reducing parser complexity or limiting the number of protocol layers processed.